Policy Name: Background Checks

 I. Policy Statement

 Background checks serve as an important part of the employee selection process at the College as they help ensure the selection of the most qualified applicants.
 These sources of information are a critically important method of obtaining employment-related information that bears directly on an applicant’s candidacy.
-Accordingly, the College will conduct background checks on all persons hired for permanent positions in Managerial/Confidential, Professional Administrators and Full-time faculty positions.
-In addition, the College reserves the right to conduct a background screening on any employee, regardless of title or employment status, who works in close proximity with underage populations such as high school students.
+Accordingly, the College will conduct background checks on all persons hired for full-time positions that are Professional Administrators, unrepresented administrators (including Management/Confidential), full-time faculty positions, and adjunct faculty positions.
+In addition, the College reserves the right to conduct a background screening on any employee, regardless of title or employment status, where it is warranted based on job duties, including those who work in close proximity with minor children.

 II.
 Reason for Policy

 The Fair Credit Reporting Act (“FCRA”), 15 U.S.C.A. §§ 1681

 III.
 Applicability of the Policy